 The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.

 3. Who gives you the vaccine.

-• A pharmacist may give the vaccine in the pharmacy or another provider may give it in the doctor's office.
+A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a provider may give it in the doctor's office.